magnusdv/dvir/README.md

 # The dvir (Disaster Victim Identification) library

-We assume that DNA profiles are available from victim samples (post mortem, pm data) and reference families (ante mortem, am, data) with missing persons (MP-s).
+We assume DNA profiles are available from victim samples (post mortem, pm data) and reference families (ante mortem, am, data) with missing persons (MP-s).
 There may be several samples from the same victim, potentially of low quality leading to *drop-outs*.
 The problem is to identify the MP-s.
 Some (or all) victims may not be among the MP-s.
 Similarly, there may be MP-s not in the list of victims.
 A search strategy is implemented.
 All victims are initially tried, one at a time, in all MP positions.
 Results are sorted according to the likelihood and assignments with a LR (compared to the null likelihood) below a user